KeaLab/KirstenZachariasLISsubmission/README.md

 Objective 3: design the forms in the app to be user-friendly enough to search and edit records as well as create new ones.

 Objective 4: remove any specific **time of day** from the To-Do list as verifications of equipment and expirations of chemicals are not specific to the time and are not of use to a lab tech.

-> [!NOTE] Approach for Objective 4:
+>[!Note]
-> Use formulas **outside** of the table instead to **display** the value without the time appearing or causing conflicts with the data type.
+> For objective 4, I had to use formulas **outside** of the table instead to **display** the value without the time appearing or causing conflicts with the data type.
 Since verification due date of equipment is autocalculated, it needs to be a date value in the table, but the way the data is seen by the user can be modified by editing the canvas page.
 Formula example: Text(ThisItem.'Next Verification Due Date', "[$-en-US]yyyy-mm-dd")

 ---
 5. **Workflow and Processes**